Self-Awareness

 • Look at yourself as a continual existence across time instead of as a present individual.

-• Consider your existence across the scope of your family history instead of something that started with your birth and ends with your death.
+• Consider your existence across the scope of your family history, instead of something that started with your birth and ends with your death.

-1. Negative views of the past
+1. Negative views of the past (traumatized)

-2. Positive views of the past
+2. Positive views of the past (nostalgic)

-3. Negative focus on the present (fatalistic)
+3. Negative focus on the present (nihilistic)

 4. Positive focus on the present (hedonistic)

-5. Depressing views of the future
+5. Depressing views of the future (fatalistic)

-6. Transcendental views of the future
+6. Transcendental views of the future (hopeful)

 • Observe the best perspective to adopt for the given situation.